How to Wash Microfiber Towels – 7 Key Tips

 4. Avoid attracting lint.
 Wash and dry microfiber towels separate from terrycloth towels or other fabrics that can shed lint.
 Thoroughly clean the lint catcher before running the dryer.

-How to Wash Microfiber Towels for Cars: No Detergent Powder!5.
-Don’t use powder detergent to wash your towels.
+5. Don’t use powder detergent to wash your towels.
 Un-dissolved particles can stick in the microfiber.
 Use liquid detergent instead.

 6. Don’t wash or dry on too high heat.
 Too much heat can damage the fabric, and it will be unable to attract dirt particles.
 Stick with cold or warm water in the washer and low heat or tumble in the dryer.